Beitar Illit: Awards

 Beitar Illit has been awarded the Israel Ministry of Interior's gold prize, recognizing "responsible management and sustainable urban planning", for eight years running.
 In 2002, it received the Ministry of Interior's prize for water conservation in public gardens, urban public institutions, and urban water administration.
 The municipal welfare department was awarded a prize and recognized by the national government as an "outstanding department" for its work in preventing teen dropouts.

 The city is well known for its landscaping and general cleanliness.
 There are 94 parks and hundreds of playgrounds in the city.
 From 2000 to 2013, Beitar Illit earned five out of five stars in the Council for a Beautiful Israel's annual "Beautiful Town in a Beautiful Israel" contest, which recognizes a city's investment in environment, aesthetics, and maintenance of appearance and cleanliness.
 In 2005 the city won the Council for a Beautiful Israel's "Beauty Flag", which is awarded every five years.

+Voting Patterns

+In the 2022 election, 99 percent of voters in Beitar Illit voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 0.3 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.01 percent voted for the Arab parties.
+90 percent of voters voted for the Haredi parties Shas or UTJ.